Olympia Is The Capital Of What State

 Embrace the Outdoors

 Olympia's location on the Puget Sound and its proximity to the Olympic Mountains make it a paradise for outdoor enthusiasts.
 Take a walk or bike ride along the waterfront Percival Landing Park.
-Visit Priest Point Park, a scenic park with hiking trails, beaches, and views of the Sound.
+In real terms, visit Priest Point Park, a scenic park with hiking trails, beaches, and views of the Sound.
 For a more adventurous experience, head to the Olympic National Park, which offers stunning mountain scenery, rainforests, and coastline.

 Engage with the Local Arts Scene